veronica320/wikihow-GOSC/README.md

 # wikihow-GOSC
-This is the code repository associated with the paper in submission < Goal-Oriented Script Construction >.
+This is the code repository associated with the paper at INLG2021: <Goal-Oriented Script Construction>.

 ## Get started